TONKINESE BREED CLUB

 The Tonkinese has four colour patterns (i.e. how the colour is arranged):

-The Tonkinese has three Coat-Patterns (i.e. the intensity of colour over the coat).
+The Tonkinese has three Coat-Restrictions i.e. the degree of colour over the coat.

 4) WHAT IS THE TONKINESE CHARACTER?